zulip/zulip/docs/architecture-overview.md

     constraint.
 Whether a user has or has not starred a particular message is private; other users and realm admins don't know whether a message has been starred, or by whom.

+* **bankruptcy**: When a user has been off Zulip for several days and has hundreds of unread messages, they are prompted for whether they want to mark all their unread messages as read.
+This is called "declaring bankruptcy" (in reference to the concept in finance).